 The Huffington Post’s Randy Radic describes Silver Lake 66’s music as “elegant simplicity” and “the real McCoy.”
 For Folk’s Sake’s Jonathan Frahm calls the duo “the real deal” and highlights their “sweet harmonies that mesh the entirety of their sound together.”

-Released in April of 2019, their most recent album, Ragged Heart, is a continuation of their journey as a couple, as individuals, and as a like-minded musical duo.
+Released in April of 2019, their second release, Ragged Heart, is a continuation of their journey as a couple, as individuals, and as a solid musical duo.
 With the addition of strings and horns, Ragged Heart builds off their previous works and centers around a message of resiliency and hope.